bcgov/sso-keycloak/wiki/Creating-a-Role.md

 1. You have the ability to create different roles for each of the different environment(s) in your integration
 1. When you select a role, the right hand side will show users assigned to that role
 1. By deleting a role, you are also removing the role from the users assigned to the role....it’s on our backlog to allow to delete one user at a time
-1. Any Team Member within your integration can create OR delete roles *
+1. Any Team Admin within your integration can handle role management (create/edit/delete roles), and user role assignment (add / remove users to roles)
-1. Any Team Member within your integration can see all users assigned to role
+1. Any Team Member or Team Admin within your integration can handle user role assignment (view / add / remove users to roles)

-( * ) we've got it in our backlog to configure team admins to handle role management( create/delete roles) and team members to handle user assignment (add/remove users to roles)

 ## Service Account Role Management